manikcloud/address-book-app/README.md

 ## Overview
 This document describes the streamlined workflow for deploying Java applications across various teams in our organization.
 The process leverages multiple Git repositories, each serving a specific purpose in the CI/CD pipeline.

+## Assumptions and Prerequisites

+### Assumptions

+1. **Team Structure**: The organization comprises three distinct teams:
+   - Platform Team
+   - DevOps Team (Team2)
+   - Development Team

+2. **Github Access**: Due to FSI (Financial Services Institution) regulations, the organization uses a private GitHub instance.
+All necessary modules, code repositories, and configurations are stored and maintained here.

+3. **Security Oversight**: The security team oversees the secure coding and deployment practices and provides tools and configurations such as SonarQube details for CI/CD pipelines.

+### Prerequisites

+#### Platform Team

+1. **Terraform**:
+   - The team possesses expertise in Terraform and is responsible for maintaining Terraform scripts and modules.
+   - Necessary plugins and extensions for Terraform are installed and updated.

+2. **Azure Access**:
+   - The team has the required permissions and access rights to manage and configure Azure resources.
+   - They are also responsible for creating and maintaining Azure policies, ensuring resource compliance with the organization's standards.

+3. **Github Management**:
+   - As the organization operates with a private Github instance, the platform team is responsible for managing repositories, permissions, and access controls.
+   - The team ensures that all Terraform modules and configurations are version-controlled and available on this Github.

+#### DevOps Team (Team2)

+1. **Jenkins Access**:
+   - The team has permissions and access rights to their LBUs (Logical Business Units) Jenkins job configurations and management.
+   - Responsible for setting up, configuring, and maintaining Jenkins pipelines specific to their LBUs.

+2. **Azure Container Registry (ACR) Access**:
+   - Team2 has the necessary permissions to push Docker images to the Azure Container Registry (ACR).
+   - They manage and maintain the Docker repositories in ACR relevant to their LBUs.

+3. **SonarQube Configuration**:
+   - The security team provides the details and configurations necessary for integrating SonarQube into Jenkins pipelines.
+   - Team2 ensures the proper integration of these details into the CI/CD pipelines, promoting secure coding practices.

+#### Development Team

+*Specific prerequisites and responsibilities can be further detailed based on the tasks and expectations from this team.*

+---

+**Note**: Effective communication and collaboration between these teams are paramount to ensure the smooth operation of CI/CD processes and the overall development lifecycle.

 ## Repositories

 ### 1. Infrastructure Repository